Fresh New Way To Update Plastic Eggs: Wax & Lavender

 - Dixie cups or similar

-- Sandpaper – Micro sander highly recommended
+- Sandpaper – Micro sander highly recommended.
+This is the one I couldn’t work without!

 Note: these may include affiliate links, which means I may receive a small compensation if you use one of these links, but you don’t pay a penny extra.